pjferg/R_perf_mgmt/Preparation/Preparation.md

       - This is a limit of viewing a data set in this fashion: if the data set is ‘too wide’, you only see the first few variables.
   - The third row down tells us the ‘types’ of variables in our data set.
-You can think of ‘dbl’ as a number, and you can think of ‘chr’ as words.
+You can think of `dbl` as a number, and you can think of `chr` as words.
   - From the fourth row down, you can see the actual data (or observations) in our data set.